cosmos/ibc-go/docs/ibc/proposals.md

 ## Preconditions

-- The chain is updated with ibc-go >= v1.1.0.
 - There exists an active client (with a known client identifier) for the same counterparty chain as the expired client.
 - The governance deposit.